tazama-lf/batch-ppa/README.md

 ## 3.2 Sending PACS002 Messages

-Sending PACS002 messages requires a fully operational FRMS system, as this step generates the report.
+Sending PACS002 messages requires a fully operational Tazama system, as this step generates the report.
 To trigger the sending of PACS002, set `"pacs002": true` in the request body.
 This will propagate data for reports and PACS002 messages in the database, allowing you to retrieve batch reports.

 ## 3.3 Resending PACS002 Messages